ilkkahirvela/ChessMachine3000/README.md

 ## How to Play

 ### Settings menu
 At startup you will see a settings menu.
-Press keys to change options — no Enter needed.
+Press keys to change options.

 | Key | Setting |
 |-----|---------|